tidylang2026/tidylang2026.github.io/index.md

 The **TidyVoice Challenge** addresses the critical open problem of speaker verification under language mismatch.
 The performance of speaker verification systems degrades significantly under language mismatch, a critical challenge exacerbated by the field's reliance on English-centric data.

-This challenge leverages the **TidyVoiceX dataset** from the novel TidyVoice benchmark, a large-scale, multilingual corpus derived from Mozilla Common Voice, and specifically curated to isolate the effect of language switching across around 80 languages.
+This challenge leverages the **TidyVoiceX dataset** from the novel TidyVoice benchmark, a large-scale, multilingual corpus derived from Mozilla Common Voice dataset, and specifically curated to isolate the effect of language switching across around 40 languages.
 Participants will be tasked with building systems robust to this mismatch, with performance primarily evaluated using the Equal Error Rate (EER) on cross-language trials.

-By providing standardized data, open-source baselines, and a rigorous evaluation protocol, this challenge aims to drive research towards fairer, more inclusive, and language-independent speaker recognition technologies, directly aligning with the Interspeech 2026 theme, **"Speaking Together."**
+By providing standardized data, open-source baselines, and a rigorous evaluation protocol, this challenge aims to drive research towards fairer, more inclusive, and language-independent speaker recognition technologies.